Posted On April 30, 2022

 - salt and pepper to taste

-- Meanwhile, heat a little bit of olive oil in a large skillet.
-Add group turkey and brown until cooked through.
+Meanwhile, heat a little bit of olive oil in a large skillet.
+Add ground turkey and brown until cooked through.
 Add onion powder, garlic powder, dried basil, dried oregano, and salt and pepper.
 Stir and cook a minute or two more.